incognite-lab/Pepper-Controller/README.md

 ## List of methods

-The core of our software is Pepper class, that is wrapper around naoqi.
+The core of our software is Pepper class, a wrapper around naoqi.
 It will help you to write Python applications.
 Here is a list all methods in Pepper class.

 | Language | Vision | Motorics | System |
 | - | - | - | - |